Ask Slashdot: What's the Best Business Model for An Open Source Developer? - Slashdot

 Re: Open Source is not (necessarily) Free (Score:2)

+The open source model, as far as income goes, is for those who see "5 minutes of fame" as currency.
+Basically television babies.
+It's great if you're educating, or being charitable, or even just showing off.
+The latter has value if you can leverage an open source effort to get an actual job from someone.

+But if income is your objective, the only winning model is to produce something people need, b

 An Open Source Developer?
-(Score:2)
+(Score:5, Insightful)

 It sounds to me that you have to separate goals: 1) work as a free lance developer 2) work on an open source project.